darksinge/gitops-demo/README.md

 - **Horizontal Scaling or Scaling Out**: means adding more nodes (i.e., pods) to, or removing nodes from, a system (i.e., deployment).
 - **Vertical Scaling or Scaling Up**: means adding resources to, or removing resources from, a single node.

-#### Short Quiz
+#### Quiz!

-Q1: In the first demonstration, I generated extra load on the `accounts-api` deployment, which caused the number of pods to increase.
+**Q1**: In the first demonstration, I generated extra load on the `accounts-api` deployment, which caused the number of pods to increase.
 Was that an example of horizontal or vertical scaling?

 <details><summary>Click to see answer</summary>
 Horizontal.
 We increased the number of pods in the deployment.
 </details>

-Q2: In the second demonstration, we artifically scaled the number of pods causing the Cluster Autoscaler to add an extra worker node.
+**Q2**: In the second demonstration, we artifically scaled the number of pods causing the Cluster Autoscaler to add an extra worker node.
 Was that an example of horizontal or vertical scaling?

 <details><summary>Click to see answer</summary>
 Horizontal.
 The Cluster Autoscaler added more resources to the cluster so that the deployment could continue scaling horizontally, but the resources allocated for each individual pod remained the same.